 If you hire an attorney who can’t afford to handle your case, it’ll be you who suffers in the long run.

 You should know what’s going on with your case, but you won’t get any information if your attorney doesn’t talk to you.

-This is one of the most common complains people have about past attorneys who’ve represented them.
+This is one of the most common complaints people have about past attorneys who’ve represented them.
 Strong communication skills should be one of your main priorities.

 Any attorney you work with should put your needs first.
 That means they should be more focused on your recovery and not on their personal gain.

 If an attorney wants to take your case but then seems to lose interest after reading your file, they might not have the passion to fight for you and your family.

 You should feel comfortable with your attorney.
 After you meet them, spend some time thinking about their personality.
 Did they seem like a good fit for you?

 It’s okay to choose a different attorney if you don’t feel comfortable with your first choice.
 Your attorney is there to help you, but they can’t do that if you don’t feel secure.

 On top of finding out the information above, you can also use any of the following questions to start building a profile of a prospective lawyer: